mohammadrony/emarket/README.md

 ```
 cd ../database && npm start
 ```
-### now all data will synchronize with the shop server properly
+### in another terminal run the following code
 ```
-cd ../shop && npm run serve
+cd shop && npm run serve
 ```
-### now open a browser and go to the link
+### change the directory in your way. consider it as a hint
 ```
 http://localhost:8080
 ```
-# your shop server is live now